modmore/docs/en/01_Commerce/v1/10_Snippets/get_matrix_first_product.md

 The first product.. isn't that just the one in the top left?
 Not quite!
 When determining the first product, there are a number of factors that can exclude a product from potentially being the first:

-- Rows or columns that are deactivated (shared orange-ish in the matrix) are skipped
+- Rows or columns that are deactivated (shaded red-ish in the matrix) are skipped
 - If you specify `&withStock`, only products where the stock is larger than 0 are included
 - If you specify `&withImage`, only products with an image are included